All Blogs

 Key Takeaways

-- Your composite ACT score is calculated by averaging the English, Math, Reading, and Science scores and rounding the result to the nearest whole number.
+• Your composite ACT score on the Enhanced ACT (2025+) is calculated by averaging the English, Math, and Reading section scores and rounding the result to the nearest whole number.
+Science is now optional and is no longer included in the composite.
+Students who took the legacy paper ACT before September 2025 use the older 4-section formula.

 More than 1.3 million high school students take the ACT as part of their college admissions plans.
 But once the test is over, the next question many students have is: What does my score actually mean?